juliandresbv/email-index-n-search/README.md

 At the initial stage of the development of the `indexer` app, the indexing process was developed with a [**sequential**](https://www.wikiwand.com/en/Sequential_algorithm) programming approach.
 However, after reviewing and assessing the resources consumed on the execution, it was found that tasks such as reading the dataset and parsing the data were taking a lot of resources and time while running.

-Looking at the OS Activity Monitor, the memory consumed by the indexer with this approach was around 2 GB and it was increasing as time passed.
+Looking at the OS Activity Monitor, the memory consumed by the indexer with the sequential programming approach was around 2.5 GB and it was increasing as time passed.

 Therefore, another kind of approach should be implemented to improve the performance of the app.